 (Image Copyright belongs to Albion Sections Limited, UK)

-Roof purlin needs no introduction to anyone in the construction industry.
-They are members used to directly support roof sheeting materials, and could be made of timber or steel.
+Roof purlin are members used to directly support roof sheeting materials, and could be made of timber or steel.
 In timber construction, purlins are nailed to the rafter or supporting trusses, while in steel roof construction, they are welded or bolted to the rafters or trusses by the means of cleats.
+As structural members, they resist loads, and provide lateral restraints for truss members, therefore it is important to design them properly against forces such as bending, shear, torsion, buckling etc.

 In their design life, purlins are subjected to dead load (e.g self weight of sheeting materials and accessories), live load (e.g. during maintenance services and repairs), and environmental loads (e.g. wind and snow load).
 Therefore, a purlin should be adequately strong to withstand the loads it will encounter during its design life, and should not sag in an obvious manner thereby giving the roof sheeting an undulating and/or unpleasant appearance.
 This post will be focusing on design of steel purlin using cold formed sections.